GitHub Enterprise Server Overview

 By adding a pipeline that allows us to use the CI/CD, we get a compelling set of tools for managing our projects and this is not the end because we can use 24/7 support, as well as ready-made best practice examples.

-GitHub Enterprise is a comprehensive package, which has grown over the years into a true DevOps platform.
+GitHub Enterprise is a comprehensive package that has grown over the years into a true DevOps platform.
 It brings significant advantages, such as the automation of our pipelines through CI/CD, scaling across all repos, etc. The fact that is also a part of GitHub infrastructure is also a considerable advantage.
 We have the option to select between installations on our own server, and we can also carry out installations based on AWS, Azure, or Google Cloud.
 All this means that we have our own portal with great possibilities at our disposal.
-However, no matter what form of installation would we not choose initially, we should always focus on backup.
-The professional GitHub backup is the only way to provide real-time protection of your code, repositories, and projects – and using this link you can test free GitProtect for GitHub for 14 days.
+However, no matter what form of installation we do not choose initially, we should always focus on backup.
+The professional GitHub backup is the only way to provide real-time protection of your code, repositories, and projects – and using this link, you can test free GitProtect for GitHub for 14 days.